commodity-js/commodity/packages/supplier/README.md

 Let the market and the supply chain deliver the resources and services ("products") you need, where you need them.

-Supplier is a small TypeScript library that helps you build a Dependency Injection Supply Chain (DISC) for your app: a new construct that provides full Dependency Injection and Context Propagation capabilities without statefulness.
-Think of it as Containerless DI.
+Supplier is a small TypeScript library that helps you build a Dependency Injection Supply Chain (DISC) for your app: a new construct that provides fully type-safe and type-inferred Dependency Injection and Context Propagation capabilities without statefulness.
+Think of it as Typed Containerless DI.

 # The Problem